copmat/LBsoft/README.md

 # LBsoft

-LBsoft is a specific-purpose open-source software for electrospinning
+LBsoft is a specific-purpose open-source software for soft glassy
-simulations of nanofibers.
+emulsion simulations.
 The code was originally written by

 Fabio Bonaccorso         IIT-CLNS, Rome                    Italy
 Marco Lauricella         IAC-CNR, Rome                     Italy